Welcome to the World of Insect-Friendly Plants πΏπ

 Before we move on to our community poll, let's address some common questions you might have about natural pest control methods and the use of beneficial plants.

-Having tackled some common queries, we're keen to know about your experiences.
-Feel free to take part in our community poll below.
+Now that we've covered some common questions, we'd love to hear about your experiences.
+Please participate in our community poll below.

 We'd love to hear about your experiences with natural pest control methods.
 Have you tried using plants that attract beneficial insects?
 Let us know!